leoluzh/microprofile/README.md

 ## Start all services

-All the services can be started by the **start.sh** and application can be accessed by the URL _http://localhost:8080/mortgage-view/index.xhtml_
+All the services can be started by the **start.sh** and application can be accessed by the URL _http://localhost:8080/view/index.xhtml_

-## Test

-Name : Test
-Amount : 100000
-years : 15

-and

-Name : Rudy
-Amount : 100000
-years : 15